Ali Haidar (basketball)

-Mohamed Ali Haidar (علي حيدر, born in Lebanon on 20 July 1990) is a Lebanese-Canadian basketball player for Sagesse Club of the Lebanese Basketball League (LBL).
+Mohamed Ali Haidar (علي حيدر, born in Lebanon on 20 July 1990) is a Lebanese-Canadian professional basketball player for Homenetmen of the Lebanese Basketball League.

 Career

 Haidar born in Qana, Lebanon to Mohammad and Mona Haidar.
 He has four brothers and two sisters.
 He immigrated with his family to Canada in 2006, where he studied at J.L.
 Forster Secondary School in Windsor, Ontario, playing starting 2006–2007 season in the high school's Forster Spartans basketball team.

 Upon graduation from Forster, he was offered a scholarship at Michigan Technological University in Houghton, Michigan, USA specializing in an engineering double major starting 2010 while playing for the MTU Huskies basketball program playing in the GLIAC (GLIAC) in NCAA Division II.

 In Lebanon

 The Lebanese Basketball Federation invited Haidar for summer tryouts in June 2011.
 He was one of 25 players competing for 12 spots on the national team.
 He had his international debut playing in a regional tournament in Jordan, representing Lebanon.

 Between 2013 and 2018, he played professionally in the Lebanese basketball club Sporting Al Riyadi Beirut.
 In 2018, he moved to play for Beirut Club.

 In the 2021–22 season, he moved to Dynamo Beirut to reach the Final Four and went back to Beirut Club in the 2022–23 season, having the chance to play in Al Wasl Tournament.